mpv-player/mpv/DOCS/man/input.rst

     This does not necessarily use the same values as ``hwdec``.
 There can be multiple interop drivers for the same hardware decoder, depending on platform and VO.

+    This is somewhat similar to the ``--opengl-hwdec-interop`` option, but it returns the actually loaded backend, not the value of this option.

 ``video-format``
     Video format as string.